Skip to content

 What to Consider When Washing and Storing Blueberries

 Blueberries should ideally be washed just before consumption.
 Moisture on the skin can accelerate mold growth.
 If you don’t want to eat your washed blueberries immediately, make sure they are thoroughly dried before storing.
-They can then be stored in a breathable container in the refrigerator.
+Then they can be kept in a breathable container in the refrigerator.

 If you want to freeze your blueberries, they should also be well dried after cleaning and then laid out in a single layer to freeze.
 They can then be transferred to a bag or container and stored in the freezer.